Japanese festivals: Bunka

-Information: This is the day when families pray for the happiness and prosperity of their girls and to help ensure that they grow up healthy and beautiful.
+Information: This is the day when families pray for the happiness and prosperity of their girls to help ensure that they grow up healthy and beautiful.
 The celebration takes place both inside the home and at the seashore.
-Both parts are meant to ward off evil spirits from girls.
-Young girls put on their best kimono and visit their friends' homes.
+Both parts are meant to ward off evil spirits from girls and women.
+Young girls and women put on their best kimono and visit their friends' homes.
 Tiered platforms for hina ningyō (hina dolls; a set of dolls representing the emperor, empress, attendants, and musicians in ancient court dress) are set up in the home, and the family celebrates with a special meal of hishimochi (diamond-shaped rice cakes) and shirozake (rice malt with sake).